Skip to content

 Treat this as any other job with working hours.
 Set the established hours you’ll see patients first and the types of appointments you’ll offer.
 Then work out when you’ll accept/respond to phone calls and do the admin work.
 Stick to those work hours, it’s important you give yourself personal time.

 You also need to have the confidence and comfort to work on your own, in other people’s homes.
 At least to start with, you’re not going to have an assistant.
 You do everything yourself, from cleaning kennels to restraining patients for blood tests.
-One of the biggest skills you’ll need to run your mobile vet clinic is your technical skills.
+One of the biggest skills mobile vet clinics need is technical skills.

 Mapping Your Routes